phalcon/documentation/docs/controllers.md

 }
 ```

-!!! warning "NOTE"

-    You will need to add additional code to ensure that the data passed is of the correct type and either use the default value or have a correct value.
+> **NOTE**: You will need to add additional code to ensure that the data passed is of the correct type and either use the default value or have a correct value.
 If not, you will end up with errors.
+{: .alert .alert-warning }

 For the example above, the URL to call the method is: